UA-Smart-Signage-Platform/Documentation-Website/docs/documentation/tech-stack.md

 #### Media Player

-##### Python
+##### python
 The media player is fully implemented in python.

 ##### pywebview
-Pywebview is a library that lets us build a GUI for our program using JavaScript, HTML, and CSS.
-It uses either GTK or QT for this.
+Used to build the GUI for our program using JavaScript, HTML, and CSS.

-##### MQTT
+##### Paho MQTT
-To communicate with the backend we utilize a broker that uses the MQTT protocol.
+To communicate with the backend we utilize the Paho MQTT client for python.

+##### RRule
+In the scheduler we utilize RRule to generate the start and end dates.

+##### Flask
+Used to fetch content from external apis and also used for the configuration page.

+##### NetworkManager
+We use the nmcli utility to create hotspots and manage internet connection.

 #### Deployment
 To provide an easy-to-start implementation, we are using docker to facilitate initialization and development.